-5.26 See Table 5-1 to view which objectives and policies are being monitored.
+5.23 See Table 5-1 to view which objectives and policies are being monitored.

-Table 5-10: Core Strategy DPD Housing indicator performance
+Table 5-7: Core Strategy DPD Housing indicator performance

-Core Strategy Indicator Indicator Target 2019 Output (performance using RAG approach, see paragraph 5.26) IND5(H) Additions to the dwelling stock via housing completions Achieving the total housing requirement of 42,100 new dwellings over the period to 2030 mindful of the net annual completion rate of 2,200 dwellings as set out in Table HO1.
-2013-2019 = 7,734 (1,289 per annum (average)) IND5(H) and IND7(H) Monitoring delivery against the Local Plan housing trajectory.
-Achieving the total housing requirement of 42,100 new dwellings over the period to 2030 mindful of the net annual completion rate of 2200 dwellings as set out in Table HO1.
-To be included in updated SHLAA IND5(H) Percentage of new and converted dwellings on previously developed land - expressed at district wide level, DPD level, by settlement hierarchy category, and by individual settlement; Target as set out in Policy HO6 Regional City target 55% (Actual 80%) Principal Towns target 50% (Actual 71%) Local Growth Centres target 15% (Actual 35%) Local Service Centres target 35% (Actual 63%) District total target 50% (Actual 71%) IND5(H) Annual gross affordable housing completions - district wide, by DPD area and by settlement 20- 25% of total gross housing completions should be affordable housing completions 2013-2018 = 17.64% (average) IND6(H) Number and percentage of dwellings (district wide) completed at density below 30 dph; 90% of units on completed housing schemes are at a minimum density of 30dph 2013-2018 = 95% IND7(H) The land supply of sites for Travellers and Travelling Showpeople A deliverable five year land supply of sites for Travellers and Travelling Showpeople To be determined upon adoption of the Site Allocations DPD
+Core Strategy Indicator Indicator Target 2021 Output (performance using RAG approach, see paragraph 5.26) IND5(H) Additions to the dwelling stock via housing completions Achieving the total housing requirement of 42,100 new dwellings over the period to 2030 mindful of the net annual completion rate of 2,200 7 dwellings as set out in Table HO1.
+2013-2021 = 1,158 per annum (average) IND5(H) and IND7(H) Monitoring delivery against the Local Plan housing trajectory.
+Achieving the total housing requirement of 42,100 new dwellings over the period to 2030 mindful of the net annual completion rate of 2200 11 dwellings as set out in Table HO1.
+The latest housing trajectory is available in the Council's Strategic Land Assessment (January 2021) IND5(H) Percentage of new and converted dwellings on previously developed land - expressed at district wide level, DPD level, by settlement hierarchy category, and by individual settlement; Target as set out in Policy HO6 Regional City target 55% (Actual 70%) Principal Towns target 50% (Actual 67%) Local Growth Centres target 15% (Actual 34%) Local Service Centres target 35% (Actual 68%) District total target 50% (Actual 64%) IND5(H) Annual gross affordable housing completions - district wide, by DPD area and by settlement 20- 25% of total gross housing completions should be affordable housing completions 2013-2018 = 18.68% (average) IND6(H) Number and percentage of dwellings (district wide) completed at density below 30 dph; 90% of units on completed housing schemes are at a minimum density of 30dph No data currently available IND7(H) The land supply of sites for Travellers and Travelling Showpeople A deliverable five year land supply of sites for Travellers and Travelling Showpeople No new data currently available

-\IND5(H) and IND7(H) broken down to several different indicators (outputs) to simplify monitoring.
+^{}IND5(H) and IND7(H) broken down to several different indicators (outputs) to simplify monitoring.

-&lt;sup>12 The Core Strategy housing requirement is 2,476 per annum, see paragraph 5.5 for more details.
+11 The Core Strategy housing requirement is 2,476 per annum, see paragraph 5.5 for more details.